-Fumigant Safe Handling Information: Information that must be provided annually to handlers must include the following: (1) what fumigants are and how they work, (2) safe application and handling of soil fumigants, (3) air monitoring and respiratory protection requirements for handlers, (4) early signs and symptoms of exposure, (5) appropriate steps to take to mitigate exposures, (6) what to do in case of an emergency, and (7) how to report incidents.
+Fumigant Safe Handling Information: Information that must be provided annually to handlers must include the following: (1) what fumigants are and how they work,

+(2) safe application and handling of soil fumigants, (3) air monitoring and respiratory protection requirements for handlers, (4) early signs and symptoms of exposure, (5) appropriate steps to take to mitigate exposures, (6) what to do in case of an emergency, and (7) how to report incidents.

-Application Block: Area within the perimeter of the fumigated portion of a field (including furrows, irrigation ditches, roadways).
+Application Block: Area within the perimeter of the fumigated portion of a field or greenhouse (including furrows, irrigation ditches, roadways).
 The perimeter of the application block is the border that connects the outermost edges of total area treated with the fumigant product.

 Application Rate: The ratio of fumigant mass applied compared to the soil surface area (e.g., pounds of product per acre).
 The application rate is expressed on this labeling in terms of either the "treated area application rate" or the "broadcast equivalent application rate."
 The "treated area application rate" relates to only the rate of fumigant applied to the portion of the field that is fumigated (e.g., rate within the bed or strips).
 The "broadcast equivalent application rate" relates to the rate of fumigant applied within the entire perimeter of the application block.
-For bedded determine the buffer zone distance required by this labeling.
+For bedded and strip applications, the "broadcast equivalent application rate" must be calculated to determine the buffer zone distance required by this labeling.